Smaller Is Not Always Better: A New Model for Thermoelectric Materials

-New research by Department of Materials Science and Engineering (MSE) graduate student Jane Cornett and her advisor, MSE assistant professor Oded Rabin, challenges previous assumptions about the behavior of thermoelectric materials at the nanoscale, and presents a new model for predicting their efficiency and performance.
+New research by Department of Materials Science and Engineering (MSE) graduate student Jane Cornett and her advisor, MSE and Institute for Research in Electronics and Applied Physics (IREAP) assistant professor Oded Rabin, challenges previous assumptions about the behavior of thermoelectric materials at the nanoscale, and presents a new model for predicting their efficiency and performance.

 A material whose response to a change in temperature generates electric potential, or vice versa, exhibits what is known as a thermoelectric effect.
 Materials capable of producing the effect are currently used in a few consumer products, including refrigerators, CPU coolers in computers and thermoelectrically heated and cooled seats in luxury cars.
 They are more common in scientific systems, precisely regulating the temperature of lasers and imaging devices, or powering spacecraft in situations where solar panels are not an option.

 The promise of thermoelectric devices is their ability to capture waste heatwhich accounts for about 60% of the energy produced by the fuels we burnand convert it into electricity or other useful forms of energy.
 A thermoelectric device installed in a car could use the heat coming off the engine to power the electrical systems of the vehicle.
 Thermoelectric devices could also allow us to discontinue the use of fluorocarbon refrigerants, giving us fluid- and compressor-free cooling systems.